texttechnologylab/AbbyyViewer/biofid-Toolkit/README.md

 You need the Python version 3.x.

-1\.
+1\. install the following dependencies: numpy, sklearn, opencv,\
+	gensim \
+2\.
 To start the program type "python3 BIOfid-Toolkit.py"\
    in the console.\
-2\.
+3\.
 Now you can select one of the provided tools.

 ################################################################